 $ ipfs cat QmPvaEQFVvuiaYzkSVUp23iHTQeEUpDaJnP8U7C3PqE57w/mytextfile.txtversion 1 of my text

 This command translates to "return the content that's referred to as

 mytextfile.txt within the directory whose hash is QmPvaEQFVvuiaYzkSVUp23iHTQeEUpDaJnP8U7C3PqE57w"

 Some things to try:

 Create a directory with multiple files.
 Tell ipfs to recursively add the directory and all of its files.

 Create two different files with the same content.
 Add them both to ipfs with

 ipfs add -w and confirm that ipfs is re-using the hash of that content when it builds the directory and filename information.

 When you add a file to your ipfs repository, ipfs calculates the cryptographic hash of the file's contents and returns that hash to you.
 You can then use the hash to reference the file's contents and read them back out of the ipfs repository.

 In order to keep track of information like filenames and paths, ipfs lets you "wrap" directory and filename information around the file contents you've added.
-That directory and filename information has its own hashes, which makes it possible to retrieve content from the ipfs repository using "ipfs paths" that are a combination of hashes, filenames and directory names.
+The directory and filename information has its own hashes.
+This makes it possible to retrieve content from the ipfs repository using "ipfs paths" that are a combination of hashes, filenames and directory names.